Here’s What $2,500 Gets You for Exterior House Painting in 2025

 In-city areas—especially in California, Seattle, Boston, etc.—prices lean toward $3–$4/sq ft.

 For a typical home, that means $2,500 covers about 1,250 sq ft in rural areas, but only 625 sq ft in a big city.
+Painting in Manhattan or the South Bay will typically be on the higher end due to demand and cost of living.

 4. Living in the $2,500 Bracket